 In my last blog post about a week ago, I talked about how Cryptolocker and the like are not dead and we will continue to see more of them in action.
 It’s a successful “business model” and I don’t see it going away anytime soon.
 Not even a few days after my post a new encrypting ransomware emerged.
 This one even targets Russians!
-Presenting Critroni This newest edition of encrypting ransomware uses the same tactics of contemporary variants including: paying through anonymous tor, using Bitcoin as the currency, changing the background, dropping instructions in common directories on how to pay the scam.
-Some upgrades that […]
+Presenting Critroni (aka.
+Onion) This newest edition of encrypting ransomware uses the same tactics of contemporary variants including: paying through anonymous tor, using Bitcoin as the currency, changing the background, dropping instructions in common directories on how to pay the scam. […]

 Posts Categorized: Backdoors

 It was brought to our attention that the research published had flaws.
 To read our response, please click here: https://community.webroot.com/t5/Security-Industry-News/Update-to-the-Target-breach-theory/m-p/77825